Visual Novel Only

 - And from that same episode: "You can cry for yourself now."

-- Episode 17 when we find out just what Rumiho sent in her D-mail.
+- Episode 17 when it's revealed just what Rumiho sent in her D-mail.

 - Episode 21 where Rintaro tries to prevent Mayuri's death without returning to the original timeline only for her to die again when she prevents his death.
 As she dies in his arms yet again, she reaches up to the stars and says she's glad she was able to be useful to him.